Interest Group Access and Campaign Spending Limits: Evidence from Brexit

 Gender, Justice and Deliberation: Women’s Voice in Post-Conflict Reconciliation

-Gender-just peace is elusive despite women’s increased participation in peace- making.
-Scholars have focused on the content of peace-agreements and the design of transitional justice instruments while overlooking how processes behind those outcomes may themselves be gendered.
-We study women’s speaking behavior to find out why women’s presence during justice-seeking does not result in gender- responsive outcomes.
-We apply multi-method text analysis to an original corpus of over half a million words in six languages from civil society debates in the post- conflict Balkans.
-These debates preceded the adoption of the Statute of the Re- gional Fact-Finding Commission that does not reflect women’s needs and concerns.
-Our analysis shows that male dominance at the micro-level of turn-taking and the absence of topics addressing gender-specific experience of conflict drive gender- insensitive outcome, rather than commonly assumed indicators of gender inequality such as women’s representation, including the frequency, length and the deliberative quality of their speech.
+We study women's speaking behavior to find out why women's presence in debates about post-conflict justice does not result in gender-responsive outcomes.
+To explain women's presence without influence, we investigate whether processes behind those outcomes are themselves gendered.
+We apply multi-method text analysis to an original corpus of over half a million words in six languages from civil society debates in the Balkans.
+These debates preceded the adoption of the Statute of the Regional Fact-finding Commission that did not reflect women's needs and concerns.
+Our analysis shows that male dominance at the micro-level of turn-taking and the absence of topics addressing gender-specific experience of conflict can drive gender-insensitive outcome, rather than commonly assumed indicators of gender inequality such as women's representation, including the frequency, length and the deliberative quality of their speech.
+This study contributes novel insights to why gender-just peace is elusive despite women's increased participation in peace-making.